tolitius/towel/README.md

 quite a popular topic in LLM circles.

-this capability is about asking LLM a question and also providing it a list of well defined tools (functions) LLM can _decide_ to call intead of answering the question based on its own knowledge.
+this capability is about asking LLM a question, and also providing it a list of well defined tools (functions) LLM can _decide_ to call instead of answering the question, based on its own knowledge.

 one important aspect to understand is: LLM does _**not**_ call functions or tools, but merely responds with a tool name (or several) and its arguments.